-EBRSO investigating deadly overnight crash
+EBRSO investigating deadly overnight crash that killed 38-year-old woman

 Latest Weather Blog

-EBRSO investigating deadly overnight crash
+EBRSO investigating deadly overnight crash that killed 38-year-old woman

-BATON ROUGE - Deputies are investigating a deadly crash early Thursday morning.
+BATON ROUGE - Deputies are investigating a deadly crash early Thursday morning that left a woman dead.

 The parish's traffic incident list showed the crash happened around 1 a.m. in the 20000 block of Tucker Road.
+Sources confirmed the crash killed Marquita Jackson, 38.

 Trending News